How to Speed Up Your Windows Laptop: 9 Ways to Boost PC Performance

 Now that you see the possibilities, here are the details.

-PC Booster #1: Upgrade your RAM
+PC Booster #1: Upgrade Your RAM

 If you’re running on a system with under 2GB of RAM, sticking an extra few gigabytes in won’t cost you too much and can make all the difference.
-Microsoft originally stated that 2GB would work for Windows 10, but times have changed and so has the number of processes running in any PC.
+Microsoft originally stated that 2GB would work for Windows 10, but times have changed, and so has the number of processes running in any PC.
 Combine a RAM upgrade with an SSD, and it’s safe to say that your old PC or laptop won’t feel quite so old anymore.

-PC Booster #2: Switch to a Solid State Drive (SSD)
+PC Booster #2: Switch to a Solid-State Drive (SSD)

 One of the best ways to rejuvenate any laptop or PC is to install an SSD.
 SSDs work on everything from old Lenovo ThinkPad laptops to dusty old AMD desktop PCs, and the results are always worthwhile.
-Boot times are faster, read/write actions speed up dramatically, and even the most frugal of processors feel more alive with an SSD working alongside them.
+Boot times are faster, read/write actions speed up dramatically, and even the most frugal processors feel alive with an SSD working alongside them.